 Post-Traumatic Stress Disorder, more commonly known as PTSD, is an anxiety disorder which can arise after an individual has witnessed, or has been involved with distressing, traumatic and frightening events.
 These events may include road accidents, health problems or any type of assault.
 PTSD may occur very soon after the said event, or a period of time after the event.
 There is no time limit for symptoms of PTSD to appear.

 PTSD affects one in three people who have experienced a traumatic event.

 So how would you know if you are suffering from PTSD?
 Common symptoms include; reliving the event via flashbacks, feelings of isolation, guilt, nightmares, disturbed sleep, extreme alertness, feeling numb, bad concentration or self-destructive behaviour.
 If you’re experiencing some of these symptoms you should seek help.

 PTSD can be treated by medical professionals through such things at therapy and medication, however, this blog post is going to discuss some of the things you can do yourself, coping strategies, to help you feel more in control of your PTSD.

 If you are suffering from PTSD and need professional help, please seek help from your local doctor.
-Alternatively, you can contact us on our ‘ask an expert’ page and we can point you in the right direction to get the help you need.
+Alternatively, you can book a free peer initial consultation and we can point you in the right direction to get the help you need.